Sowards13/dotfiles/homefiles/README.md

 ["awesome" bash aliases](https://github.com/ctrlaltvikas/awesome-bash-alias?tab=readme-ov-file)
 I used this link to decided on what aliases i wanted to use for my .bash_aliases file.

+I used gemini to give me the outline of what the contents of the code for linking symbolically the .bash_aliases file that is located in your user's directory dotfiles to the home direstory.